zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

     {
     valid : false,
     ...
-    error : "The payment disclosuse is invalid because..."
+    error : "The payment disclosure is invalid because..."
     }